Cold case solved 60 years after Ohio woman's dismembered remains found by fishermen

 In June of 1964, a fisherman made a grisly discovery at a gravel pit in western Ohio — a severed human arm.
 Four days later, another fisherman found a burlap bag in a nearby canal which contained a torso.
 Eventually, a human head and a leg were discovered in the same waterway.

-The remains were identified as those of 43-year old Daisy Shelton of Dayton -- and now, 40 years later, authorities have officially declared the cold case solved.
-The Miami County Sheriff's Office announced Friday that prosecutors have approved closing the case after a key witness came forward to identify a suspect who died about 18 months ago.
+The remains were identified as those of 43-year old Daisy Shelton of Dayton — and now, 40 years later, authorities have officially declared the cold case solved.
+The Miami County Sheriff's Office announced Friday that prosecutors have approved closing the case after a key witness came forward to identify a suspect who died in late 2022.

 Finding the alleged killer — who authorities did not name — took several decades.
 After Shelton's remains were identified in 1964, the case went cold until 2017.
 That's when a witness — who was also not named by officials — came forward to claim he saw someone kill Shelton with a hammer in a home in Dayton and then dismembered her body, the sheriff's office said.
 The body parts were then discarded in bodies of water in and around the Dayton suburb of Tipp City, the witness told detectives.

-"It was a very grisly murder, even by today's standards," Chief Deputy Steve Lord, of the Miami County Sheriff's Office, told CBS affiliate WHIO-TV.
+"It was a very grisly murder, even by today's standards," Miami County Sheriff Chief Deputy Steve Lord told CBS affiliate WHIO-TV.

 The person named as the suspect was interviewed multiple times by deputies in 2017.
 After initially denying even knowing Shelton, officials said he eventually acknowledged that a box from his house "was used to carry the body parts of Shelton" and "it was possible that Shelton was killed in his home."